skarab42/SLAcer.js/README.md

 - Speed mode (slice only, no delay).
 - Open 2D viewer in new window (popup).
 - Configure slice height, speed, delays.
-- Slices export (zipped slice images).
+- Export slices as PNG (zipped folder).
 - Configure build volume size (in or mm).
 - Configure output images size and resolution.
 - Configure resin price and density for cost calculation.